📄

 2. Open the Google Play Store app and go to the My Apps & Games tab.

-3. If the app you are testing doesn’t appear with an available update, check that you’ve properly set up your testing tracks.
+3. If the app you are testing doesn’t appear with an available update, check that you’ve properly .

 If Play App Signing is enabled for your app you can test the integration in two ways.